 A common "what if" question that people bring up is, "What if someone lived in a remote location and never heard the name of Jesus?"
 The accusation is that, if Jesus is the only way, then God is unjust for condemning anyone who has not heard of Jesus.
-Never-mind that the person making this accusation has heard of Jesus and is really saying that they have a higher moral standard than God.
-"There is a way that appears to be right, but in the end it leads to death."
-(Proverbs 14:12).
+Never-mind that the person making this accusation has heard of Jesus and is really implying that their moral standard is higher than God's.

 1) We know that Jesus is the the only way to the Father (if there was any another possible way, then Jesus would not have had to die - Mark 14:35-36).